 Children enrolling in Preparatory are well prepared for commencement into Kindergarten and the formal years of schooling.
 The program provides a developmentally appropriate blend of play-based and more formalised learning activities.
 Our curriculum fosters a child’s natural curiosity through the creation of rich learning environments and intentionally designed learning experiences, with an emphasis on developing a strong foundation in Literacy and Numeracy in readiness for Kindergarten.

-Parents of children aged 4 and 5 can choose to enrol their child into either the 2- day (Tuesday and Thursday) or 3- day (Monday, Wednesday and Friday) class.
+Parents of children aged 4 and 5 can choose to enrol their child into either the 2-day (Thursday and Friday) or 3-day (Monday, Tuesday and Wednesday) class.
 As part of the wider College community, Preparatory students participate in many College activities.
 Children will feel part of our College community and both you and your child will begin to form relationships with the staff and families from the College.

 Learning in the Junior School takes place through a Christ centred, holistic curriculum.
 We aim to build the foundations of life-long learning in our students and maintain a positive learning culture, where students learn the skills to take responsibility for their learning.

 We offer a range of opportunities for every student, with an intensive focus on explicitly teaching the fundamentals of Literacy and Numeracy, supplemented by a desire to equip students with the values of compassion, curiosity, collaboration, craftsmanship and courage.

 Rich learning programs are developed, based on the NSW Education Standards Authority (NESA) syllabus documents.
 In addition to key learning areas, students receive specialist instruction in the areas of Music and Sport.
 Student learning experiences are differentiated for individual student needs and are matched to stage appropriate outcomes that have been set for each key learning area.